gusanmaz/StumbleUponRescuer/README.md

 As you may have already heard StumbleUpon (SU) is shutting down it's service on June 30th.
 It is sad news for anyone who is/was using SU actively.
 For some SU also doubled as a bookmark keeping tool.

 As a SU user you may wish to save your data.
-This small program takes your SU username as input and produces a JSON file that contains all the information (most probably you won't need!) regarding pages you like using SU.
+This small program takes your SU username as input and produces a JSON file that contains all the information regarding pages you like using SU.

 ## Build